-The IPHC Secretariat proposes that the overall commercial fishing period for all IPHC Regulatory Areas be fixed from DD April to DD October/November.
+The IPHC Secretariat proposes that the overall commercial fishing period for all IPHC Regulatory Areas be fixed.
 Fixing the season will allow stakeholders to more efficiently develop business plans and will allow the IPHC Secretariat to more effectively monitor and manage the fishery.